MicrosoftDocs/ATADocs/ATPDocs/us-govt-gcc-high.md

 # Microsoft Defender for Identity for US Government offerings

-The Microsoft Defender for Identity GCC High offering uses the same underlying technologies and capabilities as the commercial workspace of Defender for Identity.
+The Microsoft Defender for Identity GCC High offering uses the same underlying technologies and capabilities as the commercial workspace for Defender for Identity.

 ## Get started with US Government offerings